 If the implants demonstrate adequate initial stability, the immediate denture will be converted to a screw-retained temporary restoration.
 If stability is inadequate, the denture will be used as a typical immediate denture during implant healing.

-Upon completion of the implant surgery, the patient will go to the restoring office where a technician from Nash Dental Lab will be available to assist with the conversion procedure.
+Upon completion of the implant surgery, the implant technician from Nash Dental Lab will assist with the conversion procedure.
 The Nash Dental Lab technician will bring all necessary implant components and lab equipment to complete the conversion.
 The restoring dentist will need standard chair side tools and supplies to include reline and bite registration materials.

 The restoring dentist will make a reline impression over the multi-unit closed tray impression copings in the previously made immediate denture or in the patient’s existing denture.
 The Nash Dental Lab implant technician will then convert this denture to a temporary screw-retained restoration using titanium temporary cylinders.